-I agree with much of your posts about the potential synergies between the inherited churches and fresh expressions.
-I do not share your same optimism that they can comfortably living in the same world.
-In my diocese church plants and “fresh expressions” are viewed with a lot of skepticism.
-Our synods have passed no protocols for planting or for fresh expressions.
-I could care less except it means that I have been ordained nearly twenty years.
-Yet all of a sudden I have to operate “under the care” of a priest who has been in orders only seven years?
+I agree with a lot of your posts about the potential for synergy between the inherited churches and fresh expressions.
+I do not share your same optimistic view that they can comfortably live together in the same world.
+In my diocese church plants and “fresh expressions” get looked at with a whole lot of skepticism.
+Our synods have passed not one protocol for planting or for fresh expressions.
+I could care less except it means that though I have been ordained twenty years all of a sudden I am being made to operate “under the care” of a priest who has been in orders only seven years?
 You ask why?
-Because he runs a parish church and I lead a fresh expression!
-How is anyone supposed to read that?
+Because he heads up a parish and I head up a fresh expression!
+How do you read that?

-My brother Thomas (you know him through Shapevine – I think) has been in parish ministry even longer than I have yet (along with every priest or worker serving in a fresh expression or conventional church plant) he has to operate under a “temporary licence” from the “Archdeacon for fresh expressions”.
-So after twenty plus years in the ministry Tom’s work doesn’t even have a bishop’s imprimatur!
-Structurally it is virtually off the map.
-Scarcely what I would call a vote of confidence!
-That is our experience in dioceses known for being “friendly” to fresh expressions.
-What then must it be like in the unfriendly ones??
+My brother Thomas (you have been dialoging with him through Shapevine) has been in parish ministry even longer than I have yet (along with every other priest or worker serving in a fresh expression or new plant) he has to function under a “temporary licence” from the “archdeacon for fresh expressions”.
+So get that: after twenty plus years in the ministry Tom’s work doesn’t even have a bishop’s imprimatur! from an institutional point of view it is virtually off the map.
+That’s not exactly what I would call a vote of confidence!
+Those are our experiences in dioceses known for being “friendly” to fresh expressions.
+What must it be like in the unfriendly ones??

-Thank you for sharing what you have.
+Thank you for sharing what you have, so openly.
 It’s a painful truth that no pioneer is ever going to sit comfortably with the status quo!
-I guess that’s par for the course!
+I guess that’s just par for the course!
 Perish the day when planters are good “churchmen” eh!
-Like you I regard the Anglican tradition as one full of innovations!!
-But the place of the pioneer is not an easy one to occupy and that’s for certain!
+Like you I regard the Anglican-Episcopal tradition as a story full of innovations!!
+But the place of the pioneer is never an easy one to occupy and that’s for certain!

-The benefit of Tom’s situation is maybe the “temporary licence” is really truer to the exploratory and experimental nature of a good fresh expression or plant(?)
-Perhaps to accord every project an episcopal licence is to put Saul’s armour on David?
+The benefit of Tom’s situation is that in truth the “temporary licence” may be truer to the exploratory and experimental nature of a good fresh expression or plant(?)
+Perhaps to create for every project an episcopal licence is something like putting Saul’s armour on David?
 I guess you see it as the bishop hedging his/her bets?
-Could it be his/her way of allowing greater liberty?
-I have no idea in Thomas’ case.
-But it’s possible that’s why the archdiaconal route has been taken there.
+I just wonder, might it be his/her way of allowing greater liberty?
+I have no idea in Tom’s case.
+But it’s possible that’s why the archidiaconal route has been taken there.